BASED IN BRIGHTON AND COVERING EAST AND WEST SUSSEX

 Teaching and training skills

 For 4 years I worked as a lecturer and tutor at the Institute of Family Therapy and Birkbeck College London, teaching and running tutorial groups for the Graduate Certificate in Systemic Practice.
 In 2012 I have been a visiting lecturer for the Tavistock and Portman NHS Trust, London teaching on the foundation course of systemic practice on agency based training, especially social care agencies.
 I am currently a visiting lecturer for the Tavistock teaching on the Foundation Course in Brighton.
 My teaching experience can be useful in contributing to promote and disseminate systemic knowledge and skills amongst adoptive families, staff and colleagues in different disciplines.

 I have provided local Personal and Professional Development groups to offer professionals of various backgrounds e.g. social workers, therapists, psychologists, a reflective space to think about their practice and professional identity.

 I have developed full day workshops on clinical themes such as hope and hopelessness, family violence for the Association of Family Therapy in Jersey.
-I have presented to several national and european conferences including the National NVR (Non Violent Resistance) conference, the South East Post Adoption Network, COST action on Changes in social services in Europe and the national Association of Family Therapy conference.
+I have presented to several national and european conferences including the National NVR (Non Violent Resistance) conference, the South East Post Adoption Network, COST action on Changes in social services in Europe and the national and European Association of Family Therapy conferences.